 Dear Your Teen:

-My daughter enjoys sports tremendously.
+My daughter enjoys playing sports tremendously.
 But, I worry about her safety.
 There’s all the talk in the news about teen sports injuries.
-The list is long: head injuries, the knee, broken bones, and other injuries some of her teammates already have.
-How can I keep my child safe and healthy on the playing field?
+The list is long: head injuries, the knee, broken bones, and other injuries some of her teammates have already suffered.
+How can I keep my child safe and healthy when she’s on the playing field?
 And when should I be concerned?

 EXPERT | Dr. Amanda Weiss Kelly